 Added on 8 Apr 2026 · Associated Press · PBS NewsHour · Law & Policy

 Shots were fired at the home of a local politician in Indianapolis, Indiana.
 He advocates for re-zoning, particularly for AI data centers.
 Thirteen shots were fired, with a "NO DATA CENTERS" note left behind.
 I guess someone with access to rudimentary firearms training decided they would try to start the Butlerian Jihad.
 In the real world, there was a small child nearby, almost hit by some of the shots, which took out windows.
 My prediction is that there will, eventually, be data centers in that area, but it hardly matters.
 There's few reasons to justify shooting near a child that young, even if you accept the worst of the worst outcomes about ai and data centers.
+Archived.

 💡︎ Google fires software engineer who claims AI chatbot is sentient